buruzaemon/transformers-gcp/README.md

     * If you try doing the NVIDIA driver install while root user is doing `apt update` or the like, then you will see errors for not being able to acquire a lock on `apt` and you will not be able to install the NVIDIA driver successfully (c.f. [this](https://itsfoss.com/could-not-get-lock-error/))
 5. When you are sure that there are no other users/processes using `apt`, in the SSH shell you will see a message that instructs you on how to install the NVIDIA driver.
 Follow those instructions.
     * Should those instructions in the SSH shell fail, you can always try the instruction to [Install GPU drivers](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu).

+## Reserve a static IP address and create Firewall rule

+Since we are not using the Vertex AI notebooks, we also need to reserve a static IP address and create a Firewall rule to open up TCP traffic on some port for JupyterLab.

+### Reserve a static IP address for your virtual machine
+1. In the left-hand navigation in GCP cloud console, go to VPC Network > IP addresses
+2. Click on Reserve External Static Address
+    * Static IP addresses are reserved per virtual machine instance
+3. Enter:
+    * Name
+    * Description
+    * Select Standard for Network Service Tier
+    * Select Regional for Type, and select the region of your virtual machine for Region.
+    * Select your virtual machine instance for Attached to
+    * Click Reserve

+*NOTE* if you delete a virtual machine instance with a reserved static IP address, be sure to Release that static IP address afterwards.
+Otherwise, you will continue to be charged for that static IP adddress even though it is not in use!

+### Create a Firewall rule for JupyterLab traffic in your project
+1. While still in VPC Network, go to Firewall.
+2. Click on Create Firewall Rule
+3. Enter:
+    * Name
+    * Description
+    * Network ... keep default
+    * Priority ... keep default value of 1000
+    * Direction of traffic ... keep default of Ingress
+    * Action on match ... keep default of Allow
+    * Targets ... select Specified service account
+    * Service account scope ... keep default of In this project
+    * Target service account ... select your service account
+    * Source filter ... keep default of IPv4 ranges
+    * Source IPv4 ranges ... enter 0.0.0.0/0
+    * Protocols and ports ... choose Specified protocols and ports
+    * Select TPC, and enter your favorite port for Jupyter (the default is port 8888)
+    * Click the Create button